 Some things to know:

-When an estate is probated, Medicaid is treated like any other general creditor (similar to how Visa or FPL are treated if those bills are unpaid upon the death of the account holder).
+When an estate is probated, Medicaid is treated like any other general creditor (similar to how Visa or FPL is treated if those bills are unpaid upon the death of the account holder).

 If there are no cash assets available to satisfy the Medicaid estate-recovery claim, Medicaid may